- The ‘Battle’ of Android and iOS

 So, porting doesn’t sound like being time-efficient or cost-effective.
 Hence, customers, who value their time and have a fixed budget can request their apps to be built on two different platforms but with one business logic using React Native.
 To get more insights about React Native – a cross-platform mobile framework of 2020, click here.
 To talk more about cross-platform development – contact us, we are happy to help!

-To sum up, converting the Android app into iOS is not exactly the 5-minute process and it requires not only the development of the same app from scratch.
+To sum up, converting the Android app into iOS is not exactly the 5-minute process and it requires not only the phases of application development from scratch.
 Also, it consumes time due to many considerations and platform differences to overcome.
 Here, the app architecture, the programming language, the design of interfaces, navigation, user experience, even the store to launch your app differ greatly.
 And these differences appear to be crucial in app development as your app already functions on Android and you wouldn’t want to create a less classy app on iOS.
 So, deployment should be carried out starting from careful planning and proceeding with the sophisticated implementation of these plans.

 What’s more, porting isn’t the best way to deploy an app on two platforms.
 Today, the best solution is to use React Native and cross-platform development.
 This way, you will surely save valuable time and meet your budget, or even decrease spendings.
 Porting from Android to iOS on React Native will be more cost-effective.
 Enhance your business with the right solutions and use the right technologies to succeed.